 The College’s formal review procedures are not designed to replicate an external judicial process.

-Should the Affirmative Action Office determine that a complaint of unlawful discrimination merits further review, the affirmative action officer will immediately commence an investigation.
+Should the Affirmative Action Office determine that a complaint of unlawful discrimination merits further review, the AAO will immediately commence an investigation.
 The complaint shall contain:

-(a) The name, local and permanent address(es), and telephone number(s) of the complainant.
+(a) The name, local and permanent address(s), and telephone number(s) of the Complainant.

-(b) A statement of facts explaining what happened and what the complainant believes constituted the unlawful discriminatory acts in sufficient detail to give each respondent reasonable notice of what is claimed against him or her.
+(b) A statement of facts explaining what happened and what the Complainant believes constituted the unlawful discriminatory acts in sufficient detail to give each Respondent reasonable notice of what is claimed against him/her.
 The statement should include the date, approximate time and place where the alleged acts of unlawful discrimination or harassment occurred.
 If the acts occurred on more than one date, the statement should also include the last date on which the acts occurred as well as detailed information about the prior acts.
 The names of any potential witnesses should be provided, if appropriate.